-No changes from draft decision.
-Following November 13 workshop feedback, to be measured at an account level.

-Indicator: Residential accounts who were offered practical assistance measures (AS050)
+Final indicator Draft decision feedback (summary) No specific feedback received on this indicator in the No changes from draft decision.
+Following November Indicator: Residential accounts who were offered draft decision.
+13 workshop feedback, to be measured at an account practical assistance measures (AS050) level.
 Definition: Reported separately for electricity and gas, the count of residential accounts that were offered practical assistance to reduce their energy cost in the reporting month.
 As per clause 79(1)(e) of the Energy Retail Code.
-Practical assistance to help a customer lower their energy costs including, but not limited:

-- the tariff that is most likely to minimise the customer's energy costs, based on the retailer's knowledge of the customer's pattern of energy use and payment history; and - practical assistance to help the customer reduce their use of energy, based on the customer's pattern of energy use and on the circumstances of where the customer lives, provided there is scope for action to be taken for that purpose; and - information about how the customer is progressing towards lowering their energy costs given at sufficient intervals for the customer to be able to adequately assess that progress;

-Note: In the additional notes field at the end of the template for electricity and gas retailers can provide further information on the type and extent of practical assistance measures offered to their customers.
+Practical assistance to help a customer lower their energy costs including, but not limited: the tariff that is most likely to minimise the • customer's energy costs, based on the retailer's knowledge of the customer's pattern of energy use and payment history; and practical assistance to help the customer reduce their use of energy, based on the customer's pattern of energy use and on the circumstances of where the customer lives, provided there is scope for action to be taken for that purpose; and information about how the customer is progressing towards lowering their energy costs given at sufficient intervals for the customer to be able to adequately assess that progress; Note: In the additional notes field at the end of the template for electricity and gas retailers can provide further information on the type and extent of practical assistance measures offered to their customers.

-Indicator: Residential customers no longer receiving tailored assistance because of no arrears
+AS060 - Residential customers no longer receiving tailored assistance because of no arrears